International Capital Budgeting Institute

 Some organizations may use their own maintenance staff for both operating and reserve projects.
 In such cases, the organization should attempt to allocate costs to the reserve fund of staff time for reserve projects.
 This should include direct labor amounts plus reasonable overhead allocations.

 3-2.1 – Inflation – Projected future component expenditures should include a factor for inflation / deflation for the 30-year projection period, or the report shall include a disclosure that inflation / deflation has been omitted.
 Inflation / deflation rates applied shall be disclosed in the reserve study report.
 If inflation / deflation is reported differently or omitted for certain time periods, that fact shall be disclosed.

-Studies show that inflation has occurred for the last 70 years.
+Government statistics document that inflation has occurred for the last 70 years.
 Inflation affects future replacement costs and should be included for the entire 30-year projection period, with disclosure of inflation rates assumed.
 Failure to include inflation may result in establishing an unrealistically low assessment structure resulting in underfunding and the possibility of special assessments.

-3-3.1 – One-time expenditures – One-time expenditures should be included in the reserve study if applicable.
+3-3.1 – One time expenditures – One time expenditures should be included in the reserve study if applicable.
 Nonrecurring expenditures may be projected to correct construction or repair of components that otherwise may not require replacement.
 Such expenditures should be included in inflation and percent funded calculations if percent funded calculations are made.

 Service Level Principles – Section 4